Welcome to the ASCEPT-PAGANZ 2019 Joint Scientific Meeting

-We anticipate that there will be approximately 300 attendees at the ASM from Australia, New Zealand, Asia, Europe and the United States.
+We anticipate that there will be approximately 300 attendees at the Meeting from Australia, New Zealand, Asia, Europe and the United States.
 These world-class experts, early career researchers and students are all actively engaged in either academic or industrial pre-clinical and clinical pharmacology.

 The program of plenary lectures, symposia and workshops, oral presentations and posters will be scientifically stimulating and lead to new collaborations and research opportunities.